Signal-Fire/server/PROTOCOL.md

 }
 ```

-## Welcome
+## Handshake

-The Server sends the client a `welcome` message which
+The Server should sent a message with the command
+`welcome` to the Client, which contains the Client's
+ID.

-contains the client's ID.
-This ID can then be used by
+The Client ID can be used by others to initiate
-others to connect to the peer.
+sessions and exchange ICE candidates and offers/answers.

 If the connection process was successful the Server
 will send the following message: